ezra-obiwale/this-js/doc/md/attributes.md

     to the parsed element after which it is removed.

 -   ### this-toggle
     Toggles the display of the target element on/off.
 The value is the id of the element.
+This can also be used with select options.

+-   ### this-trigger
+    Triggers an event when the element is clicked.
+The value contains two parts separated my a colon (:) - `event:target`.

+    The event is the event that should be triggered while target is the element on which the event should be triggered.
+If no target is specified, the current element is the target.

+    The target description is the same as the selector described with [`ThisApp.when()`](./methods.md#when).

+    Multiple events can be triggered by separating each `event:target` pair by a semi-colon (;), i.e. `event:target;event2:target2;...`